Renters' Rights Act changes mean that you will need to give notice to end your tenancy this year

 - Existing tenancies are NOT exempt

-- On 1 May, your tenancy will still become rolling
+- On 1 May, your tenancy has still become rolling

 - It can only end if you or your landlord gives notice